NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 ...
 ```

+### Modern ASDF

+Are you unhappy with your bundled ASDF?
+Just include `asdf` as any other lisp dependency to get the latest one.
+It will automatically be picked up.

 ## Output: binary vs .fasl files

 Is your program itself intended to be used as a dependency?
 Then you don’t need to do anything special: pre-compiled .fasls will be left next to each .lisp file, and you can include your derivation itself as a `lispDependencies` entry for another lisp derivation.